tomschr/gententities/README.md

 ----

-Although most XML parsers can retrieve the information from the DOCTYPE, they usually missing APIs to access the *internal subset* of the DTD.
+Although most XML parsers can retrieve the information from the DOCTYPE, they usually are missing APIs to access the *internal subset* of the DTD.

 An internal subset looks is everything between the square brackets: